JaimeStill/magick-journal/content/ritual/2020/08/10/index.md

 Today with the first time I intentionally invoked an archangel.
 I simply asked for Michael to bring protection to our home and our family.
 While I did not see or hear any confirmation of this invocation, I certainly felt a dramatic shift in the energy of the room as Middle Pillar began.
 The healing energy of the ritual was so powerful that I didn't have the capacity for visualization.
 It was sort of like closing your eyes in the shower and just feeling the water stream down your body.

 When I connected to the Earth's energy, I generated an energy ball filled with wisdom and courageous intent.
 I also sealed it with protection from ignorance and folly.
 When it was about a foot across and powerful, I pressed my palms against the ground and prayed to Yeshua.
 I prayed that the energy would meet my son with powerful intent, and allow him to find his true path to the glory of the Divine.
 Thus ended the ritual.

+# Notes

+On Monday entries, I will not be conducting ritual in the evening.
+Instead, I will be attending Fellowship of Advancing Magi meetings.
+The fellowship and experiences developed through these meetings have been instrumental in orienting magick and finding deeper purpose.
+I would consider this activity as impactful as the Middle Pillar has been for strengthening and cleaning my energy.

+Additionally, after the Middle Pillar and Raising Energy ritual from yesterday, the entire family situation I was dealing with yesterday dissolved peacefully and with great love and impact.